apache/usergrid/stack/core/src/main/java/org/apache/usergrid/corepersistence/pipeline/README.md

 	* Is used in all the submodules as a way to deal with cursors.
 1. CursorSeek
 	* Protected internal class that lives in AbstractPathFilter
-	* Whats the deal with only seeking values on the first call?
-Is this not similar to pagination?
+	* When resuming we use the RequestCursor to page for values.
+After use the cursor is no longer valid, and we only need to seek on the values that were returned from the cursor call.
+Any calls on the RequestCursor will be empty afterwards.
 1. Collector
 	* Extends generic PipelineOperation
 	* Primary used to interact with the collect module